-(a) General.
+- (a) General.
 Other Awards of Ordinary Shares, and other Awards that are valued in whole or in part by reference to, or are otherwise based on, Ordinary Shares or other property, may be granted hereunder to Participants ("Other Share-Based Awards").
 Such Other Share-Based Awards shall also be available as a form of payment in the settlement of other Awards granted under the Plan or as payment in lieu of compensation to which a Participant is otherwise entitled.
 Other Share-Based Awards may be paid in Ordinary Shares or cash, as the Board shall determine.
-Any dividends or Dividend Equivalents with respect to Other Share-Based Award lapse, as determined by the Board.

-(b) Terms and Conditions.
+Any dividends or Dividend Equivalents with respect to Other Share-Based Awards shall be paid only if and to the extent that restrictions with respect to the underlying Other Share-Based Award lapse, as determined by the Board. - (b) Terms and Conditions.
 Subject to the provisions of the Plan, the Board shall determine the terms and conditions of each Other Share-Based Award, including any purchase price applicable thereto.